Faltenreich/faltenreich.github.io/imprint.md

 ### [Pexels](https://www.pexels.com)

-Diese Website verwendet lizenzfreie Bilder von Pexels, einem Dienst der Pexels GmbH.
+This website uses royalty-free images from Pexels, a service of Pexels GmbH.

 > All photos and videos on Pexels are free to use.
 > Attribution is not required.
 Giving credit to the photographer or Pexels is not necessary but always appreciated.